piffpaffpuff/woocommerce-delivery-notes/readme.txt

-= How can I translate the plugin with my own wording? =
+= How can I translate the plugin? =

-For custom and update-secure language files please upload them to `/wp-content/languages/woocommerce-delivery-notes/` (just create this folder) - This enables you to use fully custom translations that won't be overridden on plugin updates.
-Also, complete custom English wording is possible with that, just use a language file like `woocommerce-delivery-notes-en_US.mo/.po` to achieve that (for creating one see the tools on "Other Notes").
+Upload your language file to `/wp-content/languages/plugins/` (create this folder if it doesn't exist).
+WordPress will then load the language.
+Make sure you use the same locale as in your configuration and the correct plugin locale ie. `woocommerce-delivery-notes-it_IT.mo/.po`.
+Also, complete custom English wording is possible with that, just use a language file like `woocommerce-delivery-notes-en_US.mo/.po`.
 And finally get in contact if you would like to add your translation to the standard distribution.

+== Upgrade Notice ==

+= 3.0 =
+* Requires at least WooCommerce 2.1

 == Changelog ==

 = 3.0 =
-- Complete code rebuild
-- WooCommerce 2.1 as minimum requirement
+* WooCommerce 2.1 compability
-- Print buttons in the theme
+* Print buttons in the theme
-- Bulk print actions
+* Bulk print actions
-- New template structure
+* New template structure
-- Template hooks to edit the tamplate without copying it
+* Template hooks to better customize the tamplate
-- Updated FAQ with code examples
+* Updated FAQ with code examples
+* Complete code rebuild